 CBT differs from other therapies in that it has a clear structure and is focussed on what you are experiencing in the present as opposed to exploring events of the past.
 You and your therapist will work as a team to identify goals and find practical solutions to achieving them.
 A large component of this is reflecting on your values and vision for your life and finding ways to engage in behaviour that is congruent with these.

 CBT is recognised among health professionals as the most effective method of treatment for Body-Focussed Repetitive Behaviors such as excoriation disorder.
 The compulsive skin picking disorder involves two core behavioural processes: automatic and focused picking.
 Habit Reversal Training (HRT) and Stimulus Control (SC) are two methods of CBT used to treat automatic picking, while acceptance and commitment therapy (ACT) is employed to treat focussed picking.

 One study looking at the effectiveness of ACT and HRT found that there was a significant reduction in skin picking frequency (49.5%) in the participants who received ACT/HRT compared to those who were in the control group.
 Another study examined the effects of brief cognitive-behaviour therapy for pathological skin picking based on measures of severity of skin picking, psycho-social impact of skin picking, strength of skin-picking-related dysfunctional cognitions, and severity of skin injury pre-, post, and two months follow-up assessment.
 The results showed a significantly large reduction on all measured variables, with treatment effects maintained at 2 months follow-up.

-98% of clients who finish the program say they would (and do) recommend it to others
+Over 91% of clients who finish the program say they would (and do) recommend it to others